realliyifei/userscript-wikipedia-optimizor/README.md

 ## Limitations

 This userscript has been tested *only* in English wikipedia pages, though it should be functionally general to all language versions.

+As for the feature candidates and bugs, see the [issues](https://github.com/realliyifei/userscript-wikipedia-optimizor/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).

 ## Credits & License